Erika-Russi/mod_4_project/README.md

 In an ARIMA model, there are three distinct integer values, (p, d, q).

-p= allows us to incorporate the effect of past values into our model.
+p= the number of autoregressive terms; allows us to incorporate the effect of past values into our model.
 This would be similar to stating that immigration in this year will be similar to the past couple of years.

 d = the number of differences; identifies the number of lag values to subtract from the current observation.
 This would be similar to stating that immigration in this year will be similar to the past couple of years if the difference in the amount of immigration in the last n years is small.